“How To Stop HATING Yourself…” Whoa. Slow down.

 I would be lying if I said that there wasn’t a part of me that wanted to write “how to stop self-loathing,” instead of “how to stop hating yourself.”
 It just sounds so much more politically correct, but it isn’t real.

 In fact, “how to stop hating yourself” is Google searched 10 times more every month than “how to stop self-loathing.”

-We’ve all, at some point in our lives… Failed.
+We’ve all failed at some point in our lives.
 Epically.
-We have failed ourselves and people we care about.
-We’ve stayed in relationsh*ts and friendsh*ts way past their expiration date and we’ve failed at achieving this emotional, relational and physical ideal that we all have (aka perfection – the lowest standard you can hold yourself to).
+We have failed ourselves and the people we care about.
+We’ve stayed in bad relationships and friendships way past their expiration date and we’ve failed at achieving this emotional, relational and physical ideal that we all have (aka perfection – the lowest standard you can hold yourself to).
 There are also things that get under our skin that we wish didn’t; decisions we wish we could take back and the overpowering shame that our levels of insecurity freeze us into.

 And we f*cking HATE ourselves for it.